sendgrid/docs/styleguide.md

 <a name="head matter"></a>
 ### Head matter

-The new head matter looks like this with the new Knowledge Center:
+The new head matter looks like this with the new Knowledge Centre:
 ```
 ---
 layout: page